-- (1) Definitions. - (A) Electronic transmission prescription- Includes transmission of both image and data prescriptions. - (B) Electronic image transmission prescription-Any prescription order for which an exact visual image of the order is received by a pharmacy from a licensed prescriber. - (C) Electronic data transmission prescription-Any prescription order, other than an electronic image transmission prescription, which is electronically transmitted from a licensed prescriber to a pharmacy. - (D) Electronic signature-Means a confidential personalized digital key, code, number or other identifier used for secure electronic data transmissions which identifies and authenticates the signatory.
-Electronic signatures may be sent as part of an electronic transmission prescription to a pharmacy or it may be applied to a hard copy to be provided to the patient. - (2) When a prescription is transmitted to a pharmacy electronically, the following requirements must be met: - (A) The original electronic facsimile transmission (FAX) document or all information from an electronic source must be readily retrievable through the pharmacy computer system; - (B) To maintain the confidentiality of patient records, the system shall have adequate security and systems safeguards designed to prevent and detect unauthorized access, modification, or manipulation of patient records.
-Once the drug has been dispensed, any alterations in prescription drug order data shall be documented including the identification of the pharmacist responsible for the alteration;
+- (1) Definitions. - (A) Electronic transmission prescription- Includes transmission of both image and data prescriptions. - (B) Electronic image transmission prescription-Any prescription order for which an exact visual image of the order is received by a pharmacy from a licensed prescriber. - (C) Electronic data transmission prescription-Any prescription order, other than an electronic image transmission prescription, which is electronically transmitted from a licensed prescriber to a pharmacy. - (2) When a prescription is transmitted to a pharmacy electronically, the following requirements must be met: - (A) The original electronic facsimile transmission (FAX) document or all information from an electronic source must be readily retrievable through the pharmacy computer system; - (B) To maintain the confidentiality of patient records, the system shall have adequate security and systems safeguards designed to prevent and detect unauthorized access, modification, or manipulation of patient records.
+Once the drug has been dispensed, any alterations in prescription drug order data shall be documented including the identification of the pharmacist responsible for the alteration; and - (C) Electronic transmission technology utilized by pharmacy personnel shall not be used to circumvent or violate any provision of state and federal drug laws or the Pharmacy Practice Act and accompanying regulations.